Building Permits Survey

 Components of the building permits for which seasonal variation is present are seasonally adjusted using the X-12 ARIMA method.
 Seasonally adjusted data for the total number of housing units and the aggregate value of building permits are obtained indirectly, i.e., by adding up their seasonally adjusted components.
 Specifically, the total number of dwelling units is obtained by summing the seasonally adjusted data for single-family and multi-family units.
 The total value of building permits is obtained by summing the following components: residential, industrial, commercial and institutional.
 In cases where the component series contains no apparent seasonality, unadjusted values are used in the place of seasonally adjusted values in these aggregations.

 At the end of the year, the seasonally adjusted time series are revised to take into account the most recent seasonal fluctuations at the same time as a revision to the previous year of the unadjusted data.
-As a result, revisions for the seasonally adjusted estimates extending back three years are made with the release of January Building permits data.
+In general, revisions for the seasonally adjusted estimates extending back three years are made with the release of January building permits data.

 - Date modified: